 The Edge Cache TTL setting in the Page Rules app of the Cloudflare dashboard controls how long the Cloudflare edge servers will cache a resource before going back to your origin web server for a fresh copy.

 Sometimes cache headers are set on the server-side or by a CMS solution like Wordpress.
-If you choose to Cache Everything, you can set the Cache Everything rule to respect existing headers, which tells our edge nodes to hold the item in the cache for the time specified by the origin.
-If no headers are specified at the origin for the resource, our edge nodes will still cache the resource as long as that resource is frequently requested.
+If you choose to cache everything (Cache Level > Cache Everything setting in Page Rules), you can set the rule to respect existing headers.
+This tells our edge nodes to hold the item in the cache for the time specified by the origin web server.
+If no headers are specified at the origin server for the resource, our edge nodes will still cache the resource as long as that resource is frequently requested.

 Common situations where you may choose to set a Cache Everything rule:

-- You expect a large surge in traffic
+- You expect a large surge in traffic.

-- You are under DDOS attack
+- You are under DDOS attack.

-- You are not sure what the headers on WordPress or your server are set to
+- You are not sure what the headers on WordPress or your server are set to.

-- You are using WordPress and want to easily overwrite the default settings
+- You are using WordPress and want to easily overwrite the default settings.